-

 Session: 2025 - 2026

-AN ACT to allow a state income tax deduction for gambling losses.
+AN ACT to allow a state income tax deduction for gambling losses and to enact the north carolina sound money act.

 The General Assembly of North Carolina enacts: